 If you’ve been on social media recently, you’ve likely encountered posts about California’s Bill, SB-145.
 Some people have taken to calling it “The Pedophile Bill.”
 Many posts misconstrue the intent of the bill as “supporting pedophilia and other sex crimes.”
 Well, today we’re going to see what SB-145 is really about.

 Here at Brooks Law Group, we stand against sexual abuse of all kinds, and we’re active in the fight against sex trafficking.
-Although this legislation may be from California, it’s smart to stay aware of these important new laws.
-We hope that this article breaks through the social media noise and educates you on the facts of this bill.
+Even though this is not the type of law we practice, it’s smart to stay aware of these important new laws.
+Note that this bill is from California, while we are located in Florida.
+We just hope that this article breaks through the social media noise and educates you on the facts of this bill.

 In May of 2019, Democratic senator Scott Weiner presented SB-145 (SB stands for Senate Bill) to the California Senate.
 The bill aims to establish a state standard across the board for sexual misconduct.
 Before SB-145, sexual offense punishments varied depending on the type of sex that was had, especially when it involved minors.
 Senator Weiner believed that this was unfair.